ga-dc/installfest/installfest.md

     git config --global color.status.untracked red

-### Tell git what editor to use for commits
+3. Tell git what editor to use for commits

+  3a.
+If you chose to use sublime:

+    $ git config --global core.editor "subl --wait --new-window"

+  3b.
+OR, if you are using atom (the default):

     $ git config --global core.editor "atom --wait"

-OR (for sublime)

-    $ git config --global core.editor "subl --wait --new-window"

 ## Github (The Social Network of Code)

-- Go to Github.com and create an account.
-Make sure you add:
+1. Go to Github.com and create an account.
+Make sure you update your Profile with:
+  - Your Name
-  - A profile picture
+  - A recognizable profile picture
   - An e-mail address

+2. Add it to your system configuration:

+    $ echo "export GITHUB_USERNAME='YOUR GITHUB USERNAME'" >> ~/.bash_profile

+## Authorize WDI to use your github info

-- Go to http://auth.wdidc.org/ and follow the instructions
+1. Go to http://auth.wdidc.org/ and follow the instructions

-## slack

-- Open "App Store"
-- Install "Slack"

 ## Let's verify that everything was installed... programmatically.